-(pronounced: puh-ROK-suh-SOHMs) are in nearly every cell in the body; they help to make bile acids, which digest fats and fat-soluble vitamins that are important nutrients for growth and development.
 Peroxisomes are important parts of cells in the body that are responsible for many key metabolic functions, such as breaking down fats, including very long-chain fatty acids (also called VLCFA), and other chemicals, and getting rid of waste so that the body can function properly (See Figure 2).
 In people with PBD-ZSD, a permanent change in the PEX gene family (the set of genes that controls peroxisomes) leads to less or no peroxisome function.
 If peroxisomes are not working correctly, cells can't perform their normal functions, which changes the body's usual routine and leads to many problems over time.

-A fat comes from plants or animals, is oily or greasy, and is part of the food we eat.
 Because peroxisomes are normally in nearly every cell of the body, PBD-ZSD can affect many different organs, including the brain, eyes, liver, bone, and kidneys (See Figure 3).
 Peroxisomes play a role in different organ systems too, so when they don't function properly, it can lead to a variety of symptoms.
 Some people with PBD-ZSD may have multisystem complications, including neurological problems and seizures, delayed growth and development, hearing and vision loss, liver injury, poor muscle tone, and skeletal and dental abnormalities.

 Figure 2.
-The role of peroxisomes in the healthy and damaged liver
+The role of peroxisomes in the healthy and damaged liver and toxins